hetu-script/hetu-script/docs/docs/docs/en-US/syntax/function/readme.md

 }
 ```

 For functions declared with **fun**, when no return type is provided in declaration, it will have a return type of **any**.
-And it will return null if you didn't write return statement within the definition body.
+And it will return the last expression's value if you didn't write return statement within the definition body.

-Member functions can also be declared with **get**, **set**, **construct**, they literally means getter, setter and contructor function.

-If a class have a getter or setter function.
-You can use 'class_name.func_name' to get or set the value hence get rid of the empty brackets.

 Functions can be nested, and nested functions can have names.

-Function body could be a block statement (within '{' and '}'), or a single line expression after '=>'.

 Return type is marked by a single arrow ('->') after the parameters brackets.